dennisdang17/Compression-Detection/README.md

 ## Installation
 **This program also requires you to download JSON.
-To do that on a linux computer input the following command into your terminal.**
+To install both JSON and the appllication on your linux computer/machine input the following commands into your terminal.**
 ```bash
 sudo apt install libjson-c-dev
 #Now to install the repository